Horse-Trading and Horse-Carving: Horses on Angkorian Temple Reliefs

 Note: Regarding horse trading around Early Southeast Asia, Kenneth Hall offers the following insight: 'The horses that were shipped through Funan from northwest India were a very important item of trade for the Chinese (...)
 During the second century, especially, the Han dynasty had required horses for their wars against the Xiongnu, seminomads inhabiting the steppe region of Central Alliance.
 The need for the horses became even more acute when the Wei dynasty took control of the Silk Road approaches to China. (...)
 In Funan, according to the Wu envoy Kang Tai, "there is a saying that in foreign countries there are three abundances, the abundance of men in China, the abundance of precious things in Da Qin [the Roman West], and the abundance of horses among the Yuezhi [Arabian, Indo-Scythian people].'

-Photo: Chinese horseman and Khmer soldiers on a Bayon outer gallery bas-relief (by Wayne Johnson, 2013).
-Below, a Hayagriva bust, Cambodia, 10th century.
+Photos: Chinese horseman and Khmer soldiers on a Bayon outer gallery bas-relief (by Wayne Johnson, 2013).
+Below, a Hayagriva bust, Cambodia, 10th century; and bas-relief with battle horse, Angkor Wat, rubbing part of the Harvard Museums Collections.

 About the Author